jbosstm/transaction-analyser/README-jts.md

     mvn package jboss-as:deploy

-Copy the 'lite' version of the Transaction Profiler to the 2nd and 3rd servers.
+Copy the 'lite' version of the Transaction Analyser to the 2nd and 3rd servers.

-  cp ./tx-profiler-lite/target/tx-profiler-lite.ear <PATH TO DEPLOY DIR ON SERVER2>
+  cp ./nta-lite/target/nta-lite.ear <PATH TO DEPLOY DIR ON SERVER2>
-  cp ./tx-profiler-lite/target/tx-profiler-lite.ear <PATH TO DEPLOY DIR ON SERVER3>
+  cp ./nta-lite/target/nta-lite.ear <PATH TO DEPLOY DIR ON SERVER3>

-Visit the Transaction Profiler page: http://localhost:8080/txvis/.
+Visit the Transaction Analyser page: http://localhost:8080/nta/.
 This is where the transaction details will apear after they are run.

 Run the transactions by visiting here and creating some users: http://localhost:8080/jboss-as-jts-application-component-1/addCustomer.jsf